 Q: At what time will Holy Communion be distributed for those who follow the celebration from home or in the parking lot?

-A: There will be ministers to distribute Holy Communion on Saturday after the 4:30 pm Mass and on Sunday after the 3 pm Mass for approximately 30 minutes.
+A: There will be ministers to distribute Holy Communion on Saturday after the 4:30 pm Mass for a few minutes.

 3. TICKETING QUESTIONS